Junafani/HotW_herbs/README.md

 # HotW_herbs

 HotW_herbs is program for calculating phial drop rates in LOTRO.
-It accepts CSV file with logged drops and outputs some information on console and also Test.csv-file that contains drop rates in CSV file.
+It accepts CSV file with logged drops and outputs information on console, in csv format and in mediawiki table.

 ## Input CSV file